Innowwide is funded by the European Union as part of the European Partnership on Innovative SMEs.

 If your project is carried out properly and your final report is approved, you do not need to report actual costs and resources (the grant will be paid regardless of the costs actually incurred).
 However, you need to follow regular bookkeeping practices.
 The beneficiary SME must have specific financial accounts and report the execution and results of your market feasibility project.

 Purchases and subcontracting costs must be done taking into account best value for money and must be free of conflict of interest.

 At any moment, the Eureka Association (or the European Anti-Fraud Office, the European Court of Auditors, etc.) reserves the right to carry out checks, reviews, audits or investigations.

 Does Innowwide fund more than 60,000 euro per project?

 Successful market feasibility projects receive a fixed grant of 60,000 euro.

 The maximum funding is up to 70% of minimum project eligible costs (personnel, subcontracting, purchasing costs, travel and subsistence, equipment depreciation and other goods, works and services) of 86,000 euro.

 Should I state the budgets of the main partner and local counterpart in the application form?

 No. You must only state the budget for the beneficiary SME.
-Subcontracting costs (for the local counterpart in your target country) is listed in a budget category within the overall budget.
+Subcontracting costs (for the local counterpart in your target country) are listed in a budget category within the overall budget.